'New Yorker' Cartoonist And TV Producer Writes 'Honest Portrait' Of His Parents

 KAPLAN: Oh, yeah.

-GROSS: Don't expose anything no one should know.
+GROSS: ...Anything, no one should know.
 We'll be safer if no one knows.

 KAPLAN: Yeah, I mean, that was - our house had that completely.
 Like, no one should know anything - like your ZIP code.
 You told someone our ZIP code?
 What, are you crazy?